amartin211/quizpal/README.md

 ## Hardware

-The physical setup consists of a 3D-printed enclosure housing the compute unit (connected via USB), paired with a custom 3D-printed mounting stand for positioning.
-The device connects over Wi-Fi or 4G to communicate with the cloud backend.
-Status LEDs on the enclosure provide real-time feedback on the device state.
+The physical setup consists of a 3D-printed enclosure housing a Raspberry Pi Zero paired with an Ultra HD Arducam mini camera, connected to an external display via HDMI.
+A vibration module provides haptic feedback for notifications.
+The device connects over Wi-Fi or 4G to communicate with the cloud backend, and a custom 3D-printed mounting stand allows flexible positioning.
+Status LEDs on the enclosure provide real-time visual feedback on the device state.

 <table>
   <tr>